pintu-crypto/pintu-api-sample-go/README.md

 # Pintu Golang API Websocket Sample

-This sample code shows how the Pintu websocket API can be used to build a simple http server that, upon triggering it's 'order' endpoint, sends the market order to Pintu's backend and monitors for order execution status.
+This sample code shows how the Pintu websocket API can be used to build a simple http server that, upon triggering it's `order` endpoint, sends the market order to Pintu's backend and monitors for order execution status.

-The sample consists of the follwoing modules:
+The sample consists of the following modules:

 1. **client** - implementation of the API communication protocol (primitives and messages, autentication, etc.)
 2. **order** - implementation of the order send and order status receive loop handlers on client side